swift-nest/clutch/README.md

 - `NEST_BUILD`: `@..` for `@`-delimited args, or `release`, `loud`, `verbose`

 The nest directory name must be the name of the library module.

-Both the nest and peer name must be valid ASCII identifiers (for now).

 For sample nest packages, see [nests](nests).